 Founded in 2005, Oxagile is a software development company based in New York and specializing in business intelligence, big data consulting, AI, and custom software and web development.
 It boasts more than 450 clients in over 30 verticals, including media and entertainment, healthcare, finance, e-learning, and banking.
 Oxagile is accredited with the BBB and enjoys an A+ rating from the organization.
 It comes in third on our list since its focus on complex data management may be more than most businesses need.

-Among its list of custom software development services, Oxagile specializes in online video management, including over-the-top (OTT) streaming media technology, video conferencing systems, and multi-screen apps for top clients like Vodafone, Telecom Argentina, and Discovery Communications.
+Among its list of custom software development services, Oxagile specializes in online video management, including over-the-top (OTT) streaming media technology, video conferencing systems, and multi-screen apps for top clients like Google, MIT, Vodafone, Telecom Argentina, and Discovery Communications.

 Oxagile employs a tested agile process tailored to its client’s needs and transparency standards.
 The company uses active communication and reporting to optimize performance and maintain the flexibility to make changes along the way.
 Oxagile also achieves outstanding code quality by maintaining сode style guidelines and best practices around source code workflows across all teams.

-Oxagile also offers three engagement models to suit the needs of its clients.
+Oxagile also offers several engagement models to suit the needs of its clients.
 The first is project-based with fixed bids, a clear project scope, and a detailed release roadmap to keep projects from going over budget.
 The time and materials model works best with loosely defined requirements and offers budget flexibility so clients only pay for the resources used.
 Finally, Oxagile’s team-based model helps its clients quickly bring in highly specialized talent and save on recruitment costs.

 Founded in 2010, DockYard is a digital product agency based in Boston, Mass., offering custom software, mobile, and web application development.
 As a 100% remote company, it is able to draw upon the best talent from anywhere in the U.S. and can collaborate digitally with ease.
 DockYard is not accredited with the BBB but enjoys an A+ rating from the organization.
 It comes in fourth on our list since the company is relatively young and its completely remote workforce might be off-putting to some businesses.